Bobby Gillespie on Jairzinho & Old Firm

 "The Netherlands 1974, Barcelona 2008, Celtic 1967, Brazil 1970, Argentina 1978, West Germany 1974."

-Primal Scream frontman Bobby Gillespie is not talking about memorable tour dates, but the iconic football teams that have shaped his love for the beautiful game.
+Primal Scream frontman Bobby Gillespie is not talking about memorable tour dates, but the iconic football teams that have shaped his love for the 'beautiful game'.

 The 59-year-old, who also founded the inspirational Scottish rock group, believes following the blueprint of the legendary free-flowing sides listed above is the formula to any band's success.